bigtoga/Examples/AI + ML + Predictive Analytics/Decision making in Data Science.md

 1. Load data
 2. Review types, columns
+3. Identify the `target` - the column you want to predict based on the other features
 3. Split into categorical, numerical
 ```python
 # Dividing features into numerical and categorical features